 What’s new family?
-I’ve been waiting a bit to let you know my thoughts about The Best Man Holiday, the follow-up to 1999 hit film The Best Man.
-Now let me preface my statements with this: I am that person that watches the original film, which I consider a modern-day classic, at least once a year, so my anticipation level for this new film was at maximum.
-And the story that Malcolm D. Lee (Soul Men, Roll Bounce) wrote, and directed, with this sequel did not disappoint.
-Just as I expected, it felt as if I was catching up with several old friends.
+I’ve waited a bit to express my thoughts about The Best Man Holiday – the follow-up to 1999 hit film The Best Man.
+Now let me preface my statements with this: I am that person that watches the original film, which I consider a modern-day classic, at least once a year, and my anticipation level for this new film was at maximum.
+And the story that Malcolm D. Lee (Soul Men, Roll Bounce) wrote and directed for this sequel did not disappoint.
+Just as I expected, it felt as if I were catching up with several old friends.
 I had a chance to tell Lee that during his press tour this week in Philadelphia while asking him a few questions about the film, cast and a possible sequel.

 MMT: How did you determine what the characters’ life paths would look like (in the sequel), and did the fact that so many people loved and related to them shape your decision?

 Malcolm: To a degree, but it was more about growth and evolution.
 When you’re fresh out of college, in your 20’s and single, you’re thinking about different things than when you’re in the late 30’s/early 40’s with a marriage, children, career, roadblocks and “forks in the road.”
 The Best Man was my first movie, so I didn’t want to repeat myself but wanted it to be more sophisticated.
 I knew I wanted Lance to have another struggle with his faith, Harper to experience struggles where he had to confront his own mortality, and Candy’s past to rear its head again.
 But at the same time, I wanted everybody to progress and mature.
 The studio was nervous about the direction of this film because the tone was different.
 But I knew that people loved The Best Man not just because of the wedding setting, the bachelor party, etc. But it was about the characters and I felt like we could do the same thing with the circumstances in this movie.